frasercrichton/website-lake-alice-psychiatric-hospital/README.md

 ## Sources

+FAO: Sasha Hartmann-Hughes

+Kia ora Sasha,

+Not sure if you are still at Archives but we spoke a while back about a project I'm working on with one of the survivors of Lake Alice Child and Adolescent Unit.
+I'm currently working on a new version of our website and I was wondering if it would be possible to order some high resolution scans of some images?
+The website is non-commercial so should fit with the terms of use.
+If you could give me a rough idea of how much it would be for teh scans that would be great.

+The images are as follows:

 Title: Mental Hospitals.
 Publicity Caption: Administration block, Lake Alice Psychiatric Hospital, Marton.
 Photographer: Mr Cleal.
 Archway Item ID:R24730915
 Archway Series Number:6539